-Introducing Private Members' Bills
+Private Members' bills

-To introduce a Bill a Member needs to provide its short title (by which it is known) and its long title (which describes briefly what it does).
-Complete texts are not necessary and some Private Members' Bills are never published in full.
+To introduce a bill in the House of Commons a Member needs to provide its short title (by which it is known) and its long title (which describes briefly what it does).
+Complete texts are not necessary and some Private Members' bills are never published in full.

 The first reading (formal presentation - no debate) of ballot bills takes place on the fifth sitting Wednesday of a parliamentary session.

 The ballot draw for the 2021-22 parliamentary session took place on Thursday 20 May 2021 and is available to watch online on Parliament live.

 Ten Minute Rule bills are often an opportunity for Members to voice an opinion on a subject or aspect of existing legislation, rather than a serious attempt to get a bill passed.

 Members make speeches of no more than ten minutes outlining their position, which another Member may oppose in a similar short statement.
 It is a good opportunity to raise the profile of an issue and to see whether it has support among other Members.

 Any Member may introduce a bill in this way as long as he or she has previously given notice of their intention to do so.
 Members formally introduce the title of the bill but do not speak in support of it - they rarely become law.